TR3 Racing: Lamborghini Super Trofeo North America

 In TR3 Racing's most recent campaign, the team earned the 2025 Pro AM Championship win in the Lamborghini Super Trofeo North America Series with Drivers of the No.67 Conrad Geis and Jason Hart.
 The team also accomplished the Overall Vice Championship World Title and North America Title with Drivers Elias De La Torre IV and Will Bamber in the No.29.

 The 2024 Lamborghini Super Trofeo North America season marked another competitive year for TR3 Racing, culminating in their championship win in the Pro class.
 The season consisted of six rounds, beginning on March 13 at Sebring International Raceway and concluding on November 15 with the World Final at Circuito de Jerez - Ángel Nieto.

 Throughout the season, TR3 Racing demonstrated strong performance, with Ernie Francis Jr. and Giano Taurino securing multiple wins at Sebring, Watkins Glen, and Circuit of the Americas, ultimately leading them to the Pro class championship.

-The 2024 season reinforced TR3 Racing’s reputation in the Lamborghini Super Trofeo North America series, highlighting their commitment to excellence and competitive success.